astroumd/thesisware/README.md

-# thesisware
-various thesis latex templates
+# thesisware:  various thesis latex templates

 * facilities_software:   an example how a **Facilities and Software** section could be added to a thesis.